-Death is a profound human experience, it is an experience we will all share.
+Death comes to us all it is an experience we will all share.

 As an End of Life Guide, I provide nonmedical service and support to dying people and their families.

 Most of us are scared of dying because it is unknown and we don’t know what to expect.